Larsen15o9/Bitcoin/Starting-for-the-first-time.md

 ### 4. Configure optional settings

 This step is not mandatory but we strongly recommend not to skip it because it can greatly improve your mining experience.
 You can give your rig a name - this is useful when you have more than one rig.
 When you name each rig, you can quickly identify when one is giving you a problems.
-Another important thing is to choose appropriate Service Location.
-Generally, if the location is closer to you, then it is better, but this is not always true.
-You may experiment with it and see which location is best for you.
-How to do this is explained [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Tips-&-tricks#1-choose-your-service-location-to-improve-your-latency-and-reduce-number-of-stale-shares).

 ![Files](https://github.com/nicehash/NiceHashQuickMiner/blob/main/images/optsettings.png?raw=true)